joinpursuit/AC_4_Web/units/fundamentals/lessons/conditionals/conditionals.md

 console.log('done checking')
 ```

 The above statement will be checked the conditions one at a time.
 First, the conditional statement following `if` will be checked.
-If it is false, the conditional statement following `else if` will be checked.
-If it is also false, the code block following `else` will be executed.
+If it is falsy, the conditional statement following `else if` will be checked.
+If it is also falsy, the code block following `else` will be executed.
 We can have as many `else if` statements as we like.
 For example, we may want to check if a number is equal to `1`, `2` or `3`:

 ```js
 var num = 2